 West Cornwall · TR20

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Long Rock, that work is shaped by the place itself — Long Rock is a coastal village on Mounts Bay between Penzance and Marazion, much expanded by twentieth-century development along the A30 and railway corridor, with a building stock that leans toward 1930s seafront bungalows and post-war estates.
+In Long Rock, that work is shaped by the place itself — Long Rock is a coastal village on Mounts Bay between Penzance and Marazion, much expanded by twentieth-century development along the A30 and railway corridor, with a building stock that leans toward 1930s seafront bungalows and converted railway-era buildings.

 - Coastal exposure zone